 Dr. Jessica Woodman has a true heart for women’s choirs and a history of leading women in song.
 As a graduate student instructor at the University of Michigan, she was Assistant Conductor of the Women’s Glee Club and participated in the first annual International Women’s Choir Festival in Curitiba, Brazil.
 At Bowling Green State University, Dr. Woodman directed a select ensemble for women and was appointed interim director of the University Women’s Chorus.
 Her career began at Hathaway Brown School, a school for girls in Shaker Heights, Ohio, where she arranged collaborations with women’s ensembles at Baldwin Wallace Conservatory of Music, Kent State University, and HB’s sister school in Hamburg, Germany.

 Jessica believes in the power of ensemble singing and social community for women.
 She has eclectic music tastes that range from classical to jazz and pop to world music.
 She loves singing with her niece and nephew just as much as she loves singing with others on stage.
-Her interests outside of music include paper crafts, visual and performing arts of all kinds, and Scrabble, and she aims to recreate all the recipes featured on The Great British Baking Show and Salt Fat Acid Heat.
+Her interests outside of music include paper crafts, arts events of all kinds, Scrabble, cooking, baking, and yoga.

 If you could have anyone’s singing voice it would be: Ella Fitzgerald, Susan Graham, and Audra McDonald – all at the same time!